Resources

 Use Fabric monitoring tools for transparency of the loading process.

-• The overview on the mirroring database bc2fab_mirror shows the last completed mirroring time for every table so you can see when each dataset finished syncing.
+bc2fab_mirrorshows the last completed mirroring time for every table so you can see when each dataset finished syncing. - All mirrored tables expose a

-• All mirrored tables expose a Modified at BC2FAB column that records when each row was last retrieved from Business Central.
+Modified at BC2FABcolumn that records when each row was last retrieved from Business Central.

 Surface those timestamps through T-SQL queries or Power BI reports to get transparency into the freshness of data.